Solving Non-linear Least Squares

 linear_solver_ordering_type = AMD

-A constrained Approximate Minimum Degree (CAMD) ordering used where the parameter blocks in the lowest numbered group are eliminated first, and then the parameter blocks in the next lowest numbered group and so on.
+A constrained Approximate Minimum Degree (CAMD) ordering is used where the parameter blocks in the lowest numbered group are eliminated first, and then the parameter blocks in the next lowest numbered group and so on.
 Within each group, CAMD is free to order the parameter blocks as it chooses.

 linear_solver_ordering_type = NESDIS